Suman-98/Ease_My_Trip-Flight_Search/ReadMe.txt

 6. Run the 'TestRunner.java' class as as Java Application.

-7. After Test completeion, Open 'OutputData.xlsx' file to view all the Flight Details on particular route.
+7. After Test completion, Open 'OutputData.xlsx' file to view all the Flight Details on particular route.

-8. Go to 'Reports-->EaseMyTrip-->Report-mmddyyyyhhmmss.html' and open the latest report.
+8. Go to 'Reports-->'EaseMyTrip'-->Report-mmddyyyyhhmmss.html' and open the latest report.

 9. Click on 'Failure Screenshot' in case of Test failure.